Ocean City Water and Wastewater Rates

 ABOUT YOUR WASTEWATER RATES

-Below are Ocean City’s wastewater rates as approved by the NJBPU.
+Below are Ocean City’s wastewater rates as approved by the BPU.

 Wastewater Service Charge

 The wastewater service charge represents a portion of New Jersey American Water’s fixed costs to operate and maintain the collection system and collect the sewage from the customers.
 The company transfers the collected waste to Cape May County Municipal Utilities Authority (CMCMUA) who treats, and disposes of the treated sewage.
-To help cover those fixed costs, each customer is billed based on their usage during the three “high usage flow” months of July, August and September or “summer period.”
+To help cover those fixed costs, each customer is billed based on their usage during the three “high usage flow” months of July, August and September or “Summer Quarter Consumption.”
 The total summer period usage is divided by 12 and is billed on each regular monthly bill the following year.
-The rate is $1.22500 per 100 gallons.
+The rate is $1.35000 per 100 gallons.

 Wastewater Usage Charge